amirbar/DETReg/README.md

 ## Acknowlegments
 DETReg builds on previous works code base such as [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and [UP-DETR](https://github.com/dddzg/up-detr).
 If you found DETReg useful please consider citing these works as well.

+## License
+DETReg is released under the Apache 2.0 license.
+Please see the [LICENSE](https://github.com/amirbar/DETReg/blob/main/LICENSE) file for more information.